 Introduction to Golang Buffer

 The following article provides an outline for Golang Buffer.
-In go language, the buffer belongs to the byte package of the Go language, and we can use these package to manipulate the byte of the string.
+In the Go language, the buffer belongs to the byte package of the Go language, and we can use these packages to manipulate the byte of the string.
 For example, suppose we have a string.
-We can read the length of the string with the len function, which will return the numeric length, but what if the strings are too large.
-We want to calculate in the form of the chunks of the data, so in such type of situations, we can use the buffer; buffer allows us to handle some any size of the dynamic length, which makes it flexible.
+We can read the length of the string with the len function, which will return the numeric length, but what if the strings are too large?
+We want to calculate in the form of chunks of data, so in such situations, we can use the buffer; the buffer allows us to handle any size of the dynamic length, making it flexible.

 Syntax

-Given below is a simple syntax for the go language byte buffer, we can see in the example, here after creation of the variable strBuffer from the bytes package, we can call its many functions for further calculations; for example, we can do calculations for the length of the string in any format, getting string data from the os stored string and many more functional features we can perform with the variable strBuffer.
-We can fetch the same from the string variables once we stored the value in a buffer.
+Given below is a simple syntax for the go language byte buffer; we can see in the example, hereafter the creation of the variable strBuffer from the bytes package, we can call its many functions for further calculations; for example, we can do calculations for the length of the string in any format, getting string data from the os stored string and many more functional features we can perform with the variable strBuffer.
+We can fetch the same from the string variables once we store the value in a buffer.

 str Buffer bytes.Buffer